MaximMariusFlorian/TMTA19-my_sql_gameStore_project/README.md

 **Database description** : The database contains 5 tables that are connected with the following themes: stores, games, sales, order_status, refund_requests

+## How to run
+1. Download the file
+2. In the SQL workbench select the File button
+3. Select Run SQL Script
+4. Select and open the downloaded file

 1. ### Database schema

    The database tables are connected in the following way: